Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 To set the name of the Windows service in the registry, specify `/serviceName:ServiceName`.
 By default, the name of the service is the name of the endpoint and the endpoint name is the namespace of the endpoint configuration class.

+> [!NOTE]
-Note: The Windows service name is different from what is displayed in the Windows Service Manager.
+> The Windows service name is different from what is displayed in the Windows Service Manager.
 The Windows Service Manager shows the *DisplayName*.

 ### DisplayName